tanpatil/tanpatil/README.md

 <a href="#"><img width="20%" height="auto" align="right" src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Developer.gif" /></a>

 Concentration in computer science and math with interests in DeFi and AI.
-Currently SWE @ Google, and researching various ML approaches to address security issues in the DeFi.
+Currently SWE @ Google, and researching various ML approaches to address security issues in DeFi.

 <!-- # Experience:
 <div>